follows is a risk assessment that I made on behalf of a demining

 devices with an explosive content were concealed in November

-also asked MgM for the opportunity to assess the explosive detection
+then asked MgM for the opportunity to assess the explosive detection

 abilities of its trained pouched-rats in as realistic a setting